Property taxes in Marbella and Spain

 By Artur Loginov on

 Who must pay taxes, and when should you pay them?
 What other costs are expected when buying, selling or owning a property in Marbella?
 These are frequent questions we have encountered when helping clients.
-Therefore, we have created a straightforward guide accessible to all who wish to be informed on tax information before moving to Marbella.
+To help, we have created a straightforward guide for all on property tax in Marbella.

 - Table of contents